Price Up, Open Interest Down: Short Covering or Profit Taking?

 12:020.324104.1M+0.08+0.27+2.65

-Both buy_vol_z and sell_vol_z are near zero.
+Both Buy Volume Z-Score and Sell Volume Z-Score are near zero.
 Volume on both sides is at or below the historical average.
 Price still moved +9.5% in eight minutes and OI collapsed by 6.4%.

 How does price move +9.5% on below-average volume?

-The order book had signalled thin conditions for an hour via the elevated RPI readings.
+The order book had signalled thin conditions for an hour via the elevated Relative Price Impact readings.
 When a cluster of short positions hit their liquidation price, the exchange engine sent forced buy orders to close them.
 Those buy orders hit sparse asks spread across a wide range above market.
 The liquidation engine swept through the entire range on a small notional amount.

 A normal minute on this instrument might transact $16,000 in buy volume.
 The liquidation minute might have been $45,000.
 That is 2.8× normal, elevated but unremarkable on a z-score basis when averaged into the five-minute rolling window with four surrounding quiet minutes.
 The z-score stays near zero while price moves 9.5%.

-Longs closing shows as elevated sell_vol_z: they are the sell-side taker, hitting the bid.
+Longs closing shows as elevated Sell Volume Z-Score: they are the sell-side taker, hitting the bid.
 What you see here is near-zero sell volume alongside near-zero buy volume and a collapsing OI.
 That pattern is consistent with short-covering pressure in a thin ask-side book, whether from forced liquidation flow, panic covering, or both.

 Falling open interest does not identify which side ‘caused’ the move by itself.
 It only shows that existing long-short contracts were closed.
 In this case, the combination of a sharp price rise, weak displayed liquidity above market, and declining OI is consistent with shorts being forced to buy back into the ask, while the opposing resting liquidity came from participants reducing existing long exposure.
 That removes contracts and pushes OI lower.